 Where to watch

 If you decide to hunt the lights by yourself, the best tip is to stay away from light pollution.
-“Remember to account for approximately 40 minutes of driving,” says Happy Campers CFO Herdís Jonsdottir, adding that choice spots away from the city lights can be a 20- to 60-minute ride out of Reykjavik, and the Radisson Blu Saga Hotel, Reykjavik.
+“Remember to account for approximately 40 minutes of driving,” says Happy Campers CFO Herdís Jonsdottir, adding that choice spots away from the city lights can be a 20- to 60-minute ride out of Reykjavik and from the Radisson Blu 1919 Hotel, Reykjavik.